kubukoz/spotify-next/README.md

   }
   ```

-The token can be empty for now, it'll be replaced with a real one later.
+The token can be empty for now, it'll be replaced with a real one when you log in.

+A server will start on the configured port only when the login flow is triggered.

 ## How to use